clean-code-craft-tcq-1/functional-python-ccharan94/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Notes to Trainer

+Approach taken to assignment

+Dynamic Code to handle
+- New battery packs in future
+- New vital parameters in future (like temperature, Charge Rate etc)
+- Modify existing vital parameter range

+Dynamic Test case to test any kind of battery pack with its vital operating paramters

+All test cases along the boundary taken care ( Upper/Lower limit breach, Borderline / Edge testcase)